cgruver/okd-3.11-install-tutorial/Control_Plane/Nginx_Config.md

 If you look at the contents of `/etc/yum.repos.d`, you should see files called `CentOS-Base.repo` and `epel.repo`.
 These files contain the specifications for the repositories that we are going to synchronize.  `base, updates, extras, centosplus, and epel`

 Now, let's add repositories for `KVM, and MariaDB`.
+Both are included in the repositories that are part of the CentOS distribution, but they include versions that are too old for some things I use my lab for.
+If you are going to experiment with Galera Cluster in MariaDB, or OpenShift 4.X on OpenStack, then you want these newer versions.

     echo <<EOF > /etc/yum.repos.d/kvm-common.repo
     [kvm-common]